adavarski/k3d-skaffold-kustomize-demo/README.md

 ```
-Note: kustomize for prod and staging, need changes of skaffold.yaml file -> kubeContext & (OPTIONAL) portForward: resourceName: if using kustomize EXAMPLE 2
+Note: kustomize for prod and staging, need changes of skaffold.yaml file -> kubeContext & (OPTIONAL) portForward: resourceName: if using kustomize EXAMPLE 2 , kustomization files, ETC.